Andy Warhol: 1980s

 Warhol had a re-emergence of critical and financial success in the 1980s, partially due to his affiliation and friendships with a number of prolific younger artists, who were dominating the "bull market" of 1980s New York art: Jean-Michel Basquiat, Julian Schnabel, David Salle and other so-called Neo-Expressionists, as well as members of the Transavantgarde movement in Europe, including Francesco Clemente and Enzo Cucchi.
-Warhol also earned street credibility and graffiti artist Fab Five Freddy paid homage to Warhol by painting an entire train with Campbell soup cans.

-Warhol was also being criticized for becoming merely a "business artist".
-Critics panned his 1980 exhibition Ten Portraits of Jews of the Twentieth Century at the Jewish Museum in Manhattan, which Warhol—who was uninterested in Judaism and Jews—had described in his diary as "They're going to sell."
-In hindsight, however, some critics have come to view Warhol's superficiality and commerciality as "the most brilliant mirror of our times," contending that "Warhol had captured something irresistible about the zeitgeist of American culture in the 1970s."
+Warhol also earned street credibility and graffiti artist Fab Five Freddy paid homage to him by painting an entire train with Campbell soup cans.His 1980 exhibition Ten Portraits of Jews of the Twentieth Century at the Jewish Museum in Manhattan was panned by critics.
+Warhol—who was uninterested in Judaism and Jews—had described in his diary as "They're going to sell."

+The New York Academy of Art was founded in part by Warhol.
+First established in 1980, the institute's mission was to "revive traditional methods of training artists."
+According to fellow co-founder Stuart Pivar, "What happened was that Modernism got boring [for Warhol] … But his overall game plan, what he really believed, was that the modern age was going away and that we were entering a neoclassical period."

+In 1981, Warhol worked on a project with Peter Sellars and Lewis Allen that would create a traveling stage show called, A No Man Show, with a life-sized animatronic robot in the exact image of Warhol.
+The Andy Warhol Robot would then be able to read Warhol's diaries as a theatrical production.
+Warhol was quoted as saying, "I'd like to be a machine, wouldn't you?"

 Warhol also had an appreciation for intense Hollywood glamour.
 He once said: "I love Los Angeles.
 I love Hollywood.
 They're so beautiful.
 Everything's plastic, but I love plastic.
 I want to be plastic."
 Warhol occasionally walked the fashion runways and did product endorsements, represented by Zoli Agency and later Ford Models.